-LLMs, such as GPT-3.5 and GPT-4, show promise in bridging the gap between computational efficiency and domain expertise [8].
-They excel in causal reasoning tasks, translating between natural language and formal methods, generating causal graphs, and identifying background causal contexts [9].
-LLMs can act as proxies for human domain knowledge, enhancing causal analysis while reducing human effort [10].
-Their prowess, mainly when used alongside existing causal statistical methods [11] holds the potential to revolutionize how we approach and understand causality.
+LLMs, such as GPT-3.5 and GPT-4, show promise in bridging the gap between computational efficiency and domain expertise [5].
+They excel in causal reasoning tasks, translating between natural language and formal methods, generating causal graphs, and identifying background causal contexts [6].
+LLMs can act as proxies for human domain knowledge, enhancing causal analysis while reducing human effort [7].
+Their prowess, mainly when used alongside existing causal statistical methods [8] holds the potential to revolutionize how we approach and understand causality.
 However, despite their benefits, LLMs may misinterpret complex causal models without deep domain expertise, leading to erroneous decisions [1].
-Thus, deep domain knowledge remains crucial and indispensable, acting as a guiding force that enables AI technologies like LLMs to realize their full potential in causal discovery, thereby contributing to the ongoing transformative wave in various industries [12].
+Deep domain knowledge remains crucial to ensure the validity of causal relationships in fields like epidemiology, economics, and social sciences, even as systems like LLMs can play a more significant role in causal discovery.